manish-basargekar/mlh-through-time/README.md

 # MLH through time
-Emulates a time machine which lets you explore history of mlh and its website
+A time machine disguised as a web app to explore the history of MLH and its website

 # Live demo
 [Demo](https://mlh-through-time.vercel.app/)